 Storage

 Storage solutions are largely up to personal preference.
 Some collectors prefer to display their cards in frames or on shelves, while others squirrel them away in boxes.
-But it’s important to consider how you want to display your cards before you start a new collection:
+But when you’re collecting baseball cards it’s important to consider how you want to display your cards:

 Long-Term Collecting

 Some types of collections have a natural end, like completing a set, whereas others will continue in perpetuity.
-When you’re deciding what to collect, it’s important to consider if you want your project to have an end, or if you want it to present a new challenge every time new cards are issued.
+With baseball card collecting, it’s important to consider if you want your project to have an end, or if you want it to present a new challenge every time new cards are issued.

 For example, you might want to own one card from every Orioles player.
 Every year, you’ll have a new job ahead of you as new players make their debut.
-This is also true for collections of favorite players, Hall of Famers and rookies.
+This is also true for collecting baseball cards of favorite players, Hall of Famers and rookies.

 Conclusion